 At this point, you’ve finished the CPA exam.
 Maybe you’re still waiting for your results, or maybe you’ve already received them.

-If you received your results and found out you didn’t pass, then I’m sorry.
+If you received your test results and found out you didn’t pass the CPA exam, then I’m sorry.
 It’s a terrible feeling for sure, but the important thing is to not be discouraged.
 My advice to you in this situation is to go back to Step 7 and find a new study plan.
 The best way to ensure that your time wasn’t wasted is to keep going until you make it.
 I know you can do it if you just keep trying.

 NEVER GIVE UP!